 You would be forgiven for thinking that pyramids belong only to Egypt, though it is true that ancient Egyptians built a lot more than other civilizations.
-Mayans, Mesopotamians, and other countries also built Pyramids.
+Mayans, Mesopotamians, and other countries also built them.
 Some of them are:

 It is one of the oldest in the history of pyramids, dating 4000-3500 B.C.
 Located in Sardina, Italy, Monte d’Accoddi was built by the people of Ozieri culture.
 It is one of the earliest sacrificial sites in the world, where people of prehistoric Western Europe sacrificed cattle.

 Situated in Koh Ker, a temple site in Cambodia, Prang is another beautiful gift to us from our ancestors, specifically from the Khmer Empire.
 It is thought to have had a four-meter tall Shiva lingam at its top, and the inscriptions on it say it is the most beautiful lingam in the world, but it is lost.

 Pyramid of Djoser

-The whole of Egypt houses more than a hundred pyramids; the Pyramid of Djoser is the oldest among the history of Pyramids, building some one hundred years before the Pyramids of Giza.
+The whole of Egypt houses more than a hundred pyramids; the Pyramid of Djoser is the oldest among all others, building some one hundred years before the Pyramids of Giza.
 Before their construction, the monuments for Pharaohs were just all mounds with a flat top.
 Imhotep, Djoser’s chief architect, conceived the idea of stacking mound after mound, giving birth to pyramids.

 Pyramid of the Sun

 Teotihuacán is an ancient city in Mexico, hosting so many marvels of the prehistoric Mexicans.
 The city itself is a massive complex of archeological wonders.
 The pyramid of the sun is the largest of its kind in the Western hemisphere.
 It is also one of the most mysterious Pyramids in history because no one knows why it was built.

 Tomb of Kashta

 Built in Nubia, now known as Sudan, there are 40 pyramids in this country.
 The Pharaohs governed these areas, so their influence is apparent in Nubia’s ancient archeology.
-But compared to the pyramids of Giza, pyramids in Nubia are narrower and sharply tapered.
+But compared to Giza, pyramids in Nubia are narrower and sharply tapered.